lilsliceofbread/badgl-engine/README.md

 - CMake

-- gcc/g++
+- all compilers should *theoretically* work (gcc tested on linux and windows)

-# compilation
+# compiling and running the example

-run config.sh, then build.sh, then run with run.sh
+*Linux*: run `config.sh`, then `build.sh`, then run with `run.sh`

-if on Windows, you may want to either use a program to run the .sh files, or look at the files and use the corresponding Windows commands manually
+*Windows*: Build with `build.bat`, then navigate to build/example and run `start game.exe`.
+NOTE: if msvc was used, you may need to run `start ./[Debug or Release]/game.exe` so that the working directory remains in build/example (or just don't use msvc lol).